Poudingue/Fbx2Mitsuba/README.md

 - Other cameras
 - Background color/light
-- Colored specular
 - Some bumpmap seem to be referencing other textures.
 Investigate.
-- Some advanced texture-based characteristics are not yet supported
-- Object depending on a hierarchy won't be included in the final scene (yet), to avoid problems with placement.

 ### Harder to fix, will try anyway

-- Non pointlight light types are not included
+- Other light types are not included
-- Translucent materials

 ### Probably unfixable